 We found the Death Wish Ground Coffee to be one of the strongest coffees we have ever tried.
 It tastes very bold without the bitterness.
 However.
 The color of the coffee is very dark and can be likened to the color of charcoal.

-2. Cafe Don Pablo Gourmet Coffee Medium, Dark Roast Whole Bean
+#2.
+Cafe Don Pablo Gourmet Coffee

 Subtle Earth Organic Gourmet Coffee was started by Don Pablo coffee growers and roasters, an arm of the Burke Brands LL.C.
 It is certified organic and Non-GMO by CCOF.
-It is made from special Honduran beans from the Marcala region.
+This coffee is made from special Honduran beans from the Marcala region.
 No chemicals were used on said coffee beans.
 The coffee cherries were used as fertilizer in lieu of insecticides.
 Additionally, the farmers also practice vermiculture.
-In said process, worms are used to break down organic food wastes to become fertilizer.
-Plant peppers are used as repellents.
+In this process, worms are used to break down organic food wastes to become fertilizer, and plant peppers are used as repellents.
 The Marcala region in Honduras is a known producer of excellent beans.

 The high-altitude of the region causes the coffee beans to have a very rich and dense taste.
 The beans are slowly roasted in small batches in the right temperature to produce a full body deep, chocolatey flavor.
 It also has hints of caramel, cocoa and honey.

 We tried the light roast.
 It was light, but with just the right amount of flavor for us.
 It would be best to drink it straight.
 Other customers found it too bland and preferred mixing it with other roasts to give it more body.
 This coffee also has low acidity.
-Another pro is that it is very affordable Because of this, we rate Subtle Earth Organic Gourmet Coffee with four out of five stars.
+Another pro is that it is very affordable.
+Because of this, we rate Subtle Earth Organic Gourmet Coffee with four out of five stars.

 Jungle Costa Rican Coffee is certified by the USDA organic regulation and USDA National Organic Program and Handling Procedure.